 Maja Pak in this interview shares the impressive story of Slovenia, a destination firmly committed to sustainability and which, over the years, has built a strong track record in promoting responsible tourism through its destination marketing organization.

 Maja, you have been with the Slovenian Tourist Board for over 20 years now, with another 5 years dedicated to private sector tourism product management previously.
 Do you remember what first got you interested in tourism?
-And what made you change your focus to the marketing of Slovenia as destination?
+And what made you change your focus to the marketing of Slovenia as a destination?

 With Slovenia becoming independent in 1991, it quickly turned into a new global tourist destination.
 The country already had a centuries-long history of tourism (quite strong since the first half of the 19th century).
 But it had been marketed under the names of various political entities of which it was a part.